Vine Logo

 Vine Logo History

-The debut wordmark Vine was created based on a prototype that contained a similar inscription, but not in turquoise, but in black.
+The debut wordmark Vine was based on a prototype with a similar inscription, but in black rather than turquoise.
 The fonts varied, especially the lowercase “i.”
-Over time, the designers refined the shape of the letters, and as a result, in 2013, a badge with a large “V” appeared.
+Over time, the designers refined the letter shapes, and as a result, a badge with a large “V” appeared in 2013.
 The original symbol has been transferred almost unchanged to the logo of the Vine Camera application.
-This happened in 2017 after the relaunch of Vine under a new name.
+This happened in 2017, after Vine relaunched under a new name.

 What is Vine?

 Vine was a service that allowed users to exchange short video clips or publish them on their profiles.
-These were looped video clips with a duration of no more than 6 seconds.
-The Vine app appeared in 2012 and ceased to exist in 2017.
+These were looped video clips, each lasting no more than 6 seconds.
+The Vine app launched in 2012 and ceased operations in 2017.
 It could not withstand competition from other popular platforms with similar functionality.
-The legacy of the brand continues in the form of short videos on social networks like TikTok and Instagram.
+The brand’s legacy continues in short videos on social networks like TikTok and Instagram.

 2013 – 2017